phuang1024/piano_video/docs/blog/render_jobs.rst

 * ``outro``: Text outroduction
 * ``modifiers``: Modifies the whole image
 * ``deinit``: Free memory (if applicable), close files, etc.

-The slot idnames are the names above lowercase.

 API
 ---